tmax818/python_2022/06_day/slides.md

 - one table for each real world object*  <!-- .element: class="fragment" -->
 - one column for each of the object's attributes  <!-- .element: class="fragment" -->
 - decide the relationships between the objects/tables  <!-- .element: class="fragment" -->
+Note:
+- normalization make extra tables
 --
 ![](../images/db-sample.png)

+Note:
+- first column is the id = primary key
+- the pk is how we organize/differentiate and access rows

 ---
 <!-- .slide:data-background="#000000" -->